Human height: Environmental and epigenetic effects

+Average height in a nation is correlated with protein quality.
+Nations that consume more protein in the form of meat, dairy, eggs, and fish tend to be taller, while those that obtain more protein from cereals tend to be shorter.
+Therefore, populations with high cattle per capita and high consumption of dairy live longer and are taller.
+Historically, this can be seen in the cases of the United States, Argentina, New Zealand and Australia in the beginning of the 19th century.
+Moreover, when the production and consumption of milk and beef is taken to consideration, it can be seen why the Germanic people who lived outside of the Roman Empire were taller than those who lived at its heart.

-Role of an individual's height
+Role for an individual

-Height and health
+Connection to health

 Studies show that there is a correlation between small stature and a longer life expectancy.
 Individuals of small stature are also more likely to have lower blood pressure and are less likely to acquire cancer.
-The University of Hawaii has found that the “longevity gene” FOXO3 that reduces the effects of aging is more commonly found in individuals of a small body size.
+The University of Hawaii has found that the "longevity gene" FOXO3 that reduces the effects of aging is more commonly found in individuals of a small body size.
 Short stature decreases the risk of venous insufficiency.
 Certain studies have shown that height is a factor in overall health while some suggest tallness is associated with better cardiovascular health and shortness with longevity.
 Cancer risk has also been found to grow with height.
-Moreover, scientists have also observed a protective effect of height on risk for Alzheimer's disease, although this fact could be a result of the genetic overlap between height and intracraneal volume and there are also genetic variants influencing height that could affect biological mechanisms involved in Alzheimer's disease etiology, such as Insulin-like growth factor 1 (IGF-1).
+Moreover, scientists have also observed a protective effect of height on risk for Alzheimer's disease, although this fact could be a result of the genetic overlap between height and intracranial volume and there are also genetic variants influencing height that could affect biological mechanisms involved in Alzheimer's disease etiology, such as insulin-like growth factor 1 (IGF-1).

 Nonetheless, modern westernized interpretations of the relationship between height and health fail to account for the observed height variations worldwide.
-Cavalli-Sforza and Cavalli-Sforza note that variations in height worldwide can be partly attributed to evolutionary pressures resulting from differing environments.
+Cavalli-Sforza, L.L., and Cavalli-Sforza, F., note that variations in height worldwide can be partly attributed to evolutionary pressures resulting from differing environments.
 These evolutionary pressures result in height-related health implications.
 While tallness is an adaptive benefit in colder climates such as those found in Europe, shortness helps dissipate body heat in warmer climatic regions.
 Consequently, the relationships between health and height cannot be easily generalized since tallness and shortness can both provide health benefits in different environmental settings.